Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vice Chairwoman of the National Assembly Nguyen Thi Thanh speaks.

 Vice Chairwoman of the National Assembly Nguyen Thi Thanh said that the economy still has a lot of room for recovery.
 Therefore, tax reduction will help taxpayers have the motivation to produce, increase revenue for the coming years.
-At the same time, it will help the economy maintain production, increase consumer demand.
-The time frame proposed by the Government is only 6 months, not a long-term reduction.
+At the same time, it will help the economy maintain production and increase consumer demand.
+The time period proposed by the Government is only 6 months, not a long-term reduction.

 ct4.jpg